 Stories That Transform

 As I moved into the next phase of life, my reading took another turn – toward inner exploration and spiritual growth.
-Over the past decade, I’ve immersed myself in the teachings of Wayne Dyer, Deepak Chopra, Neale Donald Walsch, and others.
+I finally followed through on a suggestion made by my brother in my late teens to explore personal development books.
+“When the student is ready, the teacher appears” scenario comes to mind.
+So, over the past decade or so, I’ve immersed myself in the teachings of Wayne Dyer, Deepak Chopra, Neale Donald Walsch, and others.
 I wasn’t just reading anymore – I was searching.

 Books like The Power of Intention, The Seven Spiritual Laws of Success, and Conversations with God gave me a new language: dharma, chakras, energy healing, consciousness.
 These words weren’t just buzzwords – they were invitations.
 These authors urged me to live on purpose, to love deeply, and to stop merely existing.
 I listened.